+How Are Your Tires Made?
 Have you ever taken a moment to think about how your vehicle's tires are made?
 Probably not, yet doing so may help you better understand what goes into our tire repair service.
 More than just a few inches of thick rubber, your tires are actually made from layer after layer of fabric cords called plies.
 These plies sit atop steel belts that help to reinforce both the sidewall and the treads, which is formed from several layers of synthetic rubber.
 Steel cable loops called beads give the tire the strength needed to stay seated on the rim.
 Once those components are placed together, they are run through a curing machine which cuts the tread pattern and bonds all the components together.
 To learn more about tires, including tire repair cost, visit Meineke #865 in Shrewsbury, MA today.

-Why Are Your Tires So Important?
+Why Is Maintaining Your Tires Important?

 What Happens If You Avoid Repairing Your Tires?

 Have you ever noticed how well your vehicle's different component systems work together?
 Unfortunately, they tend to deteriorate together, as well.
 You'd be amazed at how trying to avoid a simple tire repair cost can result in extensive damage to your vehicle.
 That's because unbalanced tires lead to increased wear on certain wheels as they try to support extra weight.
 Not only does this speed up their wear, but it also can affect your vehicle's suspension as it tries to compensate for this imbalance.
 Rather than allowing this to happen, research your "tire repair near me" options to find Meineke #865 in Shrewsbury, MA.

 Is it Time for New Tires?